amitobe-code/Emotions_NLU_Public/README.md

 # Emotions_NLU_Public
-This is a public repository containing dataset and analysis of the research undertaken by me towards understanding Emotions, Emotional Stability and Intent recognition from textual content.
+This is a public repository containing dataset and analysis of the research undertaken towards understanding Emotions, Emotional Mobility and Intent recognition from textual content.